BinduNL/ApacheSpark/README.md

-Install spark
-Perform basic operations with spark on datasets.
+Install spark and perform basic operations with spark on datasets.